 Section 56(4) of the Family Law Act provides that the court may set aside all or part of a domestic contract on the grounds of:

-- Non-disclosure of significant assets, debts or liabilities at the time of contracting;
+- Non-disclosure of significant assets, debts, or liabilities at the time of contracting;

-- Failure of a party to understand its nature and consequences; or
+- Failure of a party to understand its nature and consequences or

-- Otherwise in accordance with the law of contracts.
+- Otherwise, following the law of contracts.

 This section imports the "doctrine of unconscionability."
 This doctrine focuses on the circumstances under which the contract was formed.